This article was updated. Jump to Update 0. Update 1. Update 2.

 Thanks for reading.

 I mentioned, that this looks a bit like… a vertex color gradient.
 But they wouldn’t paint the background on geometry, right?
-I mean…that would has to be a highly tessellated sphere.
+I mean…that would have to be a highly tessellated sphere.

-The discussion was over but I wasn’t satisfied and wanted at least see the textures.
-So i used some mod tools to extract the Homeworld 2 Demo data but there were no textures.
+The discussion was over, but I wasn’t satisfied and wanted to at least see the textures.
+So I used some mod tools to extract the Homeworld 2 Demo data, but there were no textures.
 Only some .HOD files.
 I used Google and found a thread how to generate these .HOD files from a .TGA.
 It was said:

 “…scans every pixel of the image then based on contrast